ChristopherJohn29/shine/README.md

 # EHR System

-Create a secured database system for The Mobile Drs for their patient’s medical records.
+Create a secured database system for Shine MMG for their patient’s medical records.

 ## Getting Started